irbizzelus/random-noncode-stuff/Gilza txts/Weapons.md

 Grey swats can now be knocked down by melee weapons.

 Almost all melee charge sounds were removed, due to charge time mismatch.
-It's recommended to use some other (HUD) mod to visually show you your melee charge progress.
+To add clarity, new option for melee UI was added to Gilza's options menu and it's enabled by default.

 "Kazaguruma" and "Lumber Lite L2 chainsaw" melee weapons can now deal chainsaw-like melee damage while holding the weapon in front of you.
 This feature is directly ported from [IREnFIST](https://modworkshop.net/mod/28585).